17 Cool Tourist Attractions to Check Out in San Antonio On Your Texas Road Trip

 Drury Plaza Hotel San Antonio Riverwalk

-Fusing Art Deco and South Texas flair, the Drury Plaza is one of the city’s top choices for accommodations.
-After a day of checking out all the top tourist attractions, escape the Texas heat with a dip in the outdoor pool or indoor pool, or relax your muscles in the whirlpool.
-Splurge on the King Terrace room to enjoy dramatic city views from your own corner balcony.
+Fusing Art Deco and South Texas flair, the Drury Plaza is one of our favorite central choices for accommodations.
+After a day of checking out all the top tourist attractions, we cherish the chance to escape the Texas heat with a dip in the outdoor pool or indoor pool, or relax our muscles in the whirlpool.
+Need an extra special stay?
+We suggest splurging on the King Terrace room to enjoy dramatic city views from your own corner balcony.

 Thompson San Antonio Riverwalk